kyleslugg/WalkWithMe/README.md

 3. Results of this query are packaged as a ProtoBuf for easy transfer to the frontend, where they are consumed by OpenLayers' Vector Tile API.

 Saving and retrieval of user-defined feature groups is handled through more conventional means, using the GeoJSON specification.

+The generation of fixed-length walking routes from a node selected on the frontend is handled through the `routingController` module and subroutines, which function by:
+1. Retrieving streets as nodes and edges within a certain distance of the starting node from the PostGIS database;
+2. Processing those features into the DIMACS format required by Speedicycle;
+3. Calling the Speedicycle binary; and
+4. Processing the resulting path into a set of GeoJSON features using PostGIS.

+The resulting features are then loaded on the frontend, in the same manner as user-defined features.

 #### PostGIS Setup